Alta HR, Fitbit Blaze, and Fitbit Charge 2 customers can track their overall cardiovascular fitness in the Fitbit app.

 Additionally, healthy weight loss (primarily by lowering your body fat percentage) can contribute to an increase in your cardio fitness score.
 On the other hand, unhealthy weight loss (lowering your muscle mass) can have a negative effect on your score (source).
 If you’ve entered a healthy weight loss goal into your Fitbit profile, the graph shows the potential improvement to your score.
 If your weight loss goal would lower your Body Mass Index (BMI) into the underweight range, potential improvement to your score won’t be displayed.
 For more information about BMI ranges, see the American Heart Association.

 How do I get the best cardio fitness score during runs?
+(Blaze and Charge 2 only)

 For the best estimate, try the following tips: